skillzaa/playhead/README.md

-- This is a small library that implements the time counter functionality of a music player.
-Once we have created the play_head we can play, pause,stop etc. At any given time we get the current time using time fn
+# PlayHead

+> PlayHead is a very simple and small **counter** utility with *play* , *pause* and *stop* function.
+At any give time the lapsed time can be obtained from *time* function.

+- It has no dependencies.
+- The lapsed time is returned in milli seconds.